 The course focus is on HVAC design optimization and energy conservation measures in a built-in environment to enhance the building’s energy efficiency while maintaining space thermal comfort and indoor air quality requirement.
 In addition, it includes concepts of district cooling/heating systems, dehumidification and personalized ventilation systems.
 It also covers renewable energy integration in building systems including: photo-voltaic, solar-thermal, and geothermal.

 Performance and energy consumption of the conventional air conditioning system (constant and variable air volume) as well as the hybrid integrated air conditioning systems will be discussed and compared.
 The course will include several demonstrations of concept experiments.

-**Can be counted as Energy concentration course.
+**Can be counted as an Energy concentration course.

 The Building Management Systems course provides the necessary tools to control, monitor and optimize the building’s facilities, mechanical and electrical equipment for comfort, safety, and efficiency.
-It covers the principles of the building automation systems (BAS) applied to commercial HVAC equipment, lighting systems, fire and security systems; with keen emphasize on the control routine for energy efficiency.
+It covers the principles of the building automation systems (BAS) applied to commercial HVAC equipment, lighting systems, fire and security systems; with a keen emphasis on the control routine for energy efficiency.

-**Can be counted as Energy concentration course
+**Can be counted as an Energy concentration course